Dzogchen Center Retreats:

 One important point that a newcomer to our retreats needs to know is that nothing is compulsory.
 Our practice is to “awaken the Buddha within”, and it is implicit that our retreatants are mature individuals who know how to use their time most productively.
 For some, coming to retreat is a precious opportunity to sit in silent meditation for many hours a day.
 For others, it is important to get outside, walk the trails around the retreat center and open up to the natural world.
 For most, it is the combination of these elements that make Dzogchen Center retreats so powerful.

-Teachings: There are two or three teaching sessions each day: mid-morning, afternoon, and evening.
+Teachings: There are at least two teaching sessions each day: mid-morning, afternoon, and some evenings.
 Lama Surya Das will teach most of those sessions; about a third of the teachings will be from specially invited guest teachers and his senior students.

 The rhythm of one of Lama Surya’s sessions generally involves chanting, silent meditation, his teaching, and an extended question and answer session.
 Lama Surya’s teaching methods are designed to transmit the essential insights of the Great Perfection tradition in a direct and accessible manner.
 He uses the question and answer sessions to tailor the discussion to the particular needs of the students in the room, and he encourages everyone to bring their questions so that others can share in the benefit of the dialogue.